abelozer/cisco-hints/ios-xr/object-group.md

 6.    object-group name
 7.    commit
 ```
-In port object-group you can specify the ports equal to, less than, or greater than the specified port number or protocol.
+In port object-group you can specify the ports equal to (eq), not equal (neq) less than (lt), or greater than (gt) the specified port number or protocol.
 Next option is port range.
-And last — nested object-group.
+And last — not recommended nested object-group.

-> Note that you are not specifying transport protocol (TCP or UDP).
+> **Note**: You are not specifying transport protocol (TCP or UDP).
 This stays at ACE itself.

+Now you can use object-groups within ACLs prepended with keywords net-group or port-group.